duparq/hwa/doxygen/using.md

 it.
 This allows the production of machine code that avoids writing values that already are in the registers.

-Using a HWA context allows the best optimization of the machine code to access the hardware, particularly with microcontrollers that have hardware registers shared by several peripheral controllers.
+Using a HWA context allows the best optimization of the machine code to access the hardware, particularly with microcontrollers that have hardware registers shared by several peripheral controllers or logical registers spread accross two hardware registers.

 See also: <a href="modules.html">instructions sorted by category</a>.